-The projections incorporate the effect of ongoing background smoking declines and the continued impact of any recent state cigarette tax increases on prices, smoking levels, and pack sales.
+The projections incorporate the effect of ongoing background smoking declines, the continued impact of any recent state cigarette tax increases on prices, smoking levels, and pack sales, as well as new analyses showing the dependence of changes in consumption and prevalence on starting pack prices.

-These projections are fiscally conservative because they include a generous adjustment for lost state pack sales (and lower net new revenues) from possible new smuggling and tax evasion after the rate increase and from fewer sales to smokers or smugglers from other states.
+These projections are fiscally conservative because they include a generous adjustment for lost state pack sales (and lower net new revenues) from possible new smuggling and tax evasion after the rate increase and from fewer sales to smokers or smugglers from other states, including sales on tribal lands.
 For ways that the state can protect and increase its tobacco tax revenues and prevent and reduce contraband trafficking and other tobacco tax evasion, see the Campaign for Tobacco-Free Kids factsheet, State Options to Prevent and Reduce Cigarette Smuggling and to Block Other Illegal State Tobacco Tax Evasion, http://tobaccofreekids.org/research/factsheets/pdf/0274.pdf.

 Projected numbers of youth stopped from smoking and dying are based on all youth ages 17 and under alive today.
 Savings to state Medicaid programs include estimated changes in enrollment resulting from the Affordable Care Act and state decisions regarding Medicaid expansion.
 Long-term cost savings accrue over the lifetimes of persons who stop smoking or never start because of the tax rate increase.
-All cost savings are in 2015 dollars.
+All cost savings are in 2016 dollars.

-Projections for cigarette tax increases much higher than \$1.00 per pack are limited, especially for states with relatively low current tax rates, because of the lack of research on the effects of larger cigarette tax increase amounts on consumption and prevalence.
+Projections for cigarette tax increases much higher than \$1.50 per pack are limited, especially for states with relatively low current tax rates, because of the lack of research on the effects of larger cigarette tax increase amounts on consumption and prevalence.
+While cigarette tax rate increases of more than \$1.50 will bring in more revenue and provide greater public health benefits than smaller projections, due to limitations of the model and available research, the projections included on this sheet may be less precise than for projections for lesser amounts.
 Projections for cigarette tax increases much lower than \$1.00 per pack are also limited because small tax increases are unlikely to produce significant public health benefits.